-The Outer Banks and can be daunting since it is such a large area with quite a few little towns to choose from, so we decided to break it down by town, in hopes that you can decide on the spot that will be best for your family’s needs!
+The Outer Banks can be daunting, however, since there are quite a few little towns to choose from, each with its own charms.
+We decided to break it down by town, in hopes that you can decide on the spot that will be best for your family’s needs!

 Northern Beaches in the Outer Banks:

+Let’s start with dessert (hey, it is vacation!).
 Ice cream on vacations is a must for us, so while you are in Duck be sure to head to The Sweet Duck!
 They have gelato and crepes just to name a few of their treats!
+Another great option for cooling down after a day at the beach is Big Buck’s Homemade Ice Cream and Espresso.
+It’s also great for when you need that extra little boost to get the day into gear.

 Pizza is always a crowd favorite in my family and Pizzazz Pizza delivers.
-They have several locations in the Outer Banks that is serving up their pies.
+They have several locations in the Outer Banks that serve up their pies.
 One of those locations is in Duck!
-Another option for pizza on the island is the Duck Pizza Company or the Wave Pizza Cafe.
+Another option for pizza on the island is the Duck Pizza Company or Cosmo’s Pizzeria.

-If Mexican food is what your crew is craving then the Costal Cantina is the spot to grab a margarita and a fantastically fresh fish taco!
+If Mexican food is what your crew is craving, then the Coastal Cantina is the spot to grab a margarita and a fantastically fresh fish taco!
+Or hit up Plaza Azteca for some sizzling fajitas and a cold cerveza.

 Things to do: